Top routes and destinations from Italy to France

 From Italy to Paris by train

-The high-speed TGV train – which reaches speeds of up to 270 km/h, or 167 mph – runs three daily round trips between Paris, Turin and Milan.
+The high-speed TGV train – which reaches speeds of up to 270 km/h, or 167 mph – runs three daily round trips between Milan, Turin and Paris.
 Taking just over seven hours from Milan to Paris, this is the fastest way to travel by train from Italy to Paris.
-But it's not the only way – if you're coming from the city where Romeo met Juliet, take the 10-hour train from Venice to Paris operated by Thello, which runs through Verona.
-This route also operates a sleeper service, so you can choose to book either a seat, a shared berth compartment or a bed in a private cabin.
+But it's not the only way: you can also travel with Frecciarossa from Milan to Paris – you'll get to enjoy plenty of amenities on board, including comfy seats, free WiFi, reading lights, at-seat power sockets, and lots of luggage space.

 From Italy to Lyon by train

 Lyon is a beautiful, historic city, watched over by numerous church towers scattered across Fourvière Hill, the site where the city was founded by the Romans.
 As France's third-biggest city and the birthplace of cinema, it's also a vibrant modern metropolis with a rich art and theatre scene.
 A lot of people think of Lyon as the main point of entry to the many famous ski resorts of the French Alps, although the city itself is also certainly worth a visit for its mix of history, culture, and gastronomy.